xerzo/telefication/README.txt

 Do you want receive notification from your wordpress in your telegram? or get a notification for new orders from Woocommerce?
 This plugin is for you.

-Telefication send Wordpress email as a notification to your Telegram through a bot.
+Telefication send Wordpress emails and events as a notification to your Telegram through your own bot.

 This plugin use [Telefication](https://telefication.ir) service to send notifications to Telegram.
 Since version 1.3.0 you can use your own Telegram bot to get notifications directly.

 Feature List:

+*   Use can use your own Telegram bot to get notifications directly.
 *   Send notification to Telegram user or group.
 *   Send email subject as a Telegram notification.
 *   Send email body as a Telegram notification.
 *   Display recipient email address in notifications.
-*   Send only Woocommerce detailed new order notification to Telegram.
+*   Send Woocommerce detailed new order notification to Telegram.
-*   Use your own Telegram bot to get notifications directly.
+*   Notify for new comments
+*   Notify for new Posts
+*   Notify for new users

 == Installation ==